gracesubianto/gracesubianto/README.md

 <img src="gracehere.png" height="200">

-Nice to meet you, I'm Grace! 👋 A software developer currently working in the tech consulting space.
+Nice to meet you, I'm Grace! 👋 A software developer working in the tech consulting space.
 Currently exploring an interest in frontend development and design thinking.

 📫 Reach me at: gracesubianto@gmail.com<br/>
 🔎 Connect with me here: [gracesubianto](https://www.linkedin.com/in/gracesubianto/)